zenkavi/aDDM-Toolbox-GPU/README.md

 # aDDM-Toolbox-GPU #

 This toolbox can be used to perform model fitting and data simulation for the Drift Diffusion Model (DDM) and the attentional Drift Diffusion Model (aDDM).
-It is aimed to provide computational speedup, employing GPU optimizations for parameter estimations.
+It is aimed to provide computational speedup, employing GPU optimizations for parameter estimation.

 ## Requirements ##